 No time to write articles?
 A content or news aggregator blog might work for you

-You don’t necessarily have to write a lot of original content to be a blogger.
+You don’t necessarily have to write a lot of original content to be a great blogger.

 There are many popular blogs and news sites that work as a content curator and gain readers by sharing content.
 The key to success is to share great content that is niche targeted to a specific subject or service.

-Before I explain how you can set up your own aggregated site, here are a few examples to show you how it can work.
+Before I explain how you can start building a news aggregator site, here are a few examples to show you how it can work.

 The most well-known aggregation websites are news aggregator services.